jrcain-usgs/asc-public-docs/docs/how-to-guides/Software Management/Public Release Process.md

 (Other Linux/macOS variants may be able to run this release, but are not officially supported.)

-If you find a problem with this release, please create an issue on our [github issues page](https://github.com/DOI-USGS/ISIS3/issues/new/choose/)
+If you find a problem with this release, please create an issue on our [GitHub issues page](https://github.com/DOI-USGS/ISIS3/issues/new/choose/)

 ```